-The authenticate request is required if Viinex 3.3 web server is configured to require authentication.
-With this request, the client should pass the value of auth cookie set by Viinex 3.3 web server in the reponse to authentication request, as described in section 3.2.2.
+The authenticate request is required if viinex 3.4 web server is configured to require authentication.
+With this request, the client should pass the value of auth cookie set by viinex 3.4 web server in the reponse to authentication request, as described in section 3.2.2.
 This should be a string containing a base64-encoded JSON structure (the authentication response).
-As an alternative, the client may set the argument of authenticate WebSocket request to the authentication response itself, also returned by Viinex 3.3 server as the body of HTTP request described in 3.2.2.
-So, the authenticate request could look like or, an equivalent form,
+As an alternative, the client may set the argument of authenticate WebSocket request to the authentication response itself, also returned by viinex 3.4 server as the body of HTTP request described in 3.2.2.
+So, the authenticate request could look like

-''' ["authenticate", "eyJzYWxOIjoiMzQxNDcwMzE5ZjVlZDRhODIxM2UzMjdh\ MWUyNTJiODJlYzhhZmFmZGM4MWYzMzQxNTNjZmE5YzU5YmFlMmNhMSIsImlzc3 VlZCI6IjIwMTctMDEtMTZUMTI6NTg6MzkuNzcyODIONFoiLCJzaWduIjoiYWMz MmZkYTc1NDViZDlhNGExMTQ5YzRjOWVjOTkzNWEiLCJ1c2VyIjoxfQ=="] '''
+["authenticate", "eyJzYWx0IjoiMzQxNDcwMzE5ZjVlZDRhODIxM2UzMjdh\ MWUyNTJiODJlYzhhZmFmZGM4MWYzMzQxNTNjZmE5YzU5YmFlMmNhMSIsImlzc3\ VlZCI6IjIwMTctMDEtMTZUMTI6NTg6MzkuNzcyODIONFoiLCJzaWduIjoiYWMz\ MmZkYTc1NDViZDlhNGExMTQ5YzRjOWVjOTkzNWEiLCJ1c2VyIjoxfQ=="]